mtpontes/microservices-store/README.md

 > - Endpoints with the prefix "Admin" require you to be logged in as a user with ADMIN or EMPLOYEE permission
 > - Endpoints with the prefix "Client" only work with users with CLIENT permission
 > - Endpoints with "Internal" prefix do not accept external calls
-> - The Accounts service is responsible for always creating a default administrator user, using the ADMINUSERNAME and ADMINPASSWORD environment variables.
+> - The Accounts service is responsible for always creating a default administrator user, using the ADMINUSERNAME and ADMINPASSWORD environment variables

+### Swagger UI

+To access documentation made with Swagger go to: http://localhost:{servicePort}/swagger-ui/index.html

+---

 <details>
   <summary><h3> Authentication and Authorization Flow</h3></summary>